Passing On Family Legacies As an Expat

 At the same time, I enjoy all the traditional dishes that other people share with me.
 Food is one of the best ways to get to know different cultures, and I like experimenting with flavors and finding connections between cultures and cuisines.

 More Holiday Traditions Bring More Happiness

 Another thing that helps me pass on my cultural legacy is observing as many holidays as possible.
 For example, we celebrate Easter twice most years and cook traditional foods accordingly.
 During winter holidays, we bring together traditions from both cultures.
 Hence, our kids get to learn more about their mother’s culture and understand why their cousins do certain things around the holidays.

 While we can’t observe all national holidays, I make sure I tell my family why each of these special days is important back in my country of origin.
-I might also tell them a few words in my native language and explain their meaning in the proper context to facilitate understanding and to make sure they’re familiar with my mother tongue.
+I might also tell them a few words in my native language and explain their meaning in the proper context to facilitate understanding.
 I try to keep the history lessons short and entertaining so they don’t feel overwhelmed with information.

 I Connect With My Past at Church

 At this time, taking the kids to church has been the less appealing way of learning about our legacy, and I can understand why.
 Orthodox Sunday service lasts for more than three hours, you need to stand a lot and sometimes kneel, and the priest uses words that only a native speaker would understand.

 However, I try to take them with me, at least for the major Christian celebrations.
 On the other hand, the church connects me with my past and gathers people I share similar memories with.
 It’s a way to remind myself of who I used to be and who I am now.
 It brings me peace, highlights the things that matter most to me, and inspires me to do better in communicating my traditions.